I have enjoyed owning a hermit crab and so have my kids, but they are a lot more work than you would think.

 Hermit crabs make fantastic pets, but you may want to avoid getting one for your child.
-Without the proper care, which goes well beyond clean food and water, pet hermit crabs are disappointing and live a short life struggling to survive.
+Without the proper care—which goes well beyond clean food and water—pet hermit crabs are disappointing and live a short life struggling to survive.

 This article will help you learn more about keeping them as pets and will dispel some common myths that you may have heard from friends or pet store employees.

-If Your Child Wants One
+If Your Child Wants a Hermit Crab

 Hermit crabs can make good pets, but there is a lot to consider before buying one for your kids.
 Let's take a look at hermit crabs and pets in general through the eyes of a young child.